 Modern workload automation solutions delivered as a fully managed service bring even more benefits.
-As with any utility, this kind of automation is easy to scale up or down based entirely on your real-world needs.
+As with any utility, this kind of automation is easy to scale up or down based entirely on your ecosystem and real-world needs.
 You don’t need additional expenses for infrastructure.
 You don’t need to increase your workforce, and you don’t need to roll out additional training.
 With an enterprise-level workload automation solution delivered as a service there are no limits to scale.

 The as-a-service approach to modern automation means that users can take advantage of economies of scale unlike anything that can be accomplished by any other means. it’s easy to see the old limits simply disappear and improved business outcomes become the norm.

 In spite of some understandable reluctance to switch from tried and tested legacy job scheduling tools that – on the surface at least – seem to do the job, evidence shows that switching to a modern workload automation solution is worth it.
 Automated migration tools and proven processes make the move fast, simple, and completely transparent.
 In fact, the risks of staying with legacy products may be higher than the risks of migrating.

 For most, the perceived risks of migrating are certainly higher than the actual risks.
 When asked, many reported that migrating to new workload automation software was easier than expected or a non-event, the EMA research found.
 While 45% admitted the migration was more difficult than expected, they also said that the disruption was worth going through.
 In other words, the benefits outweigh the effort.